Finding things to do in London is easy to do.

 Every stall is tempting for something to take home, eat later, or snack on while you browse the stalls.

-We highly recommend The Fish Kitchen for the best fish and chips in the UK we have tasted.
-Followed by a beer, perfect.
+We highly recommend The Fish Kitchen for the best fish and chips in the UK.
+Served with a beer, it’s perfect.

 8. Southwark Cathedral

-Near the Borough Market is the Southwark Cathedral which was once an Augustinian priory and dated back to around 1086.
+Near the Borough Market is the Southwark Cathedral, which was once an Augustinian priory and dates back to around 1086.

 Also nearby is the Cathedral and Collegiate Church of St Saviour and St Mary Overie.